 The other side of neverJanuary 6, 2007

-For years, I was all but convinced that I would never finish this degree, and yet, thanks to the constant love and support of family and friends (not to mention an advisor who quite miraculously never gave up on me), here I finally am.
+For years, I was all but convinced that I would never finish this degree, and yet, thanks to the constant support of family and friends (not to mention an advisor who quite miraculously never gave up on me), here I finally am.
 I won’t lie – it feels pretty damn good, maybe even better than I imagined.
-Actually, since I defended on December 7th, I’ve been swamped with final revisions, prepping for interviews at the annual MLA job convention, planning winter term classes, and now, preparing for campus job visits.
+Actually, since I defended on December 7th, I’ve been swamped with final revisions, prepping for MLA job interviews, planning winter term classes, and now, preparing for campus job visits.
 Even so, there is much to be said for finally being able to sleep soundly and wake up NOT immediately overwhelmed by anxiety and panic.
 For this reason, and especially because Matty and I were able to spend the past few weeks celebrating together with loved ones (without a writing deadline hanging over my head for the first time in over 5 years!), this was by far the most wonderful winter break in memory.
 Unfortunately, we weren’t able to take as many pictures as we would haved liked, but you can check out the few we have on our flickr site.

 I promised a few people more detailed MLA / jobsearch updates, so if you are interested, read on.
 Otherwise, here’s to a 2007 filled with peace, happiness, good health, and prosperity!